- Freezing Rain: Creates a coating of ice on roads and walkways.

 - Family emergency plan.
 If your family cannot return home because of severe weather or closed roads, you need to decide now on where you will meet to reunite.
 You also need an out-of-town relative or friend to be your family emergency contact.
 Learn more about making a plan for winter weather and all emergencies – and get a free family emergency plan worksheet.
-Use our Preparedness App to keep your plan handy.

 - Water Main Breaks Most common as temperatures fluctuate.
 Learn more about water main breaks.